socketio/socket.io-website/source/get-started/private-messaging-part-1.md

 });
 ```

-Here, we are using the concept of [Rooms](/v3/rooms/).
+Here, we are using the concept of [Rooms](/docs/v3/rooms/).
 These are channels that Socket instances can join and leave, and you can broadcast to all clients in a room.

 We are relying on the fact that the Socket instance automatically joins the room identified by its id (`socket.join(socket.id)` is called for you).

 So `socket.to(to).emit("private message", ...)` emits to the given user ID.

-*Client (receiver)*
+*Client (recipient)*

 ```js
 socket.on("private message", ({ content, from }) => {